 Successfully completing a semester course generates 1/2 unit.
-Four units are required.
+Four units are required to include English 4A and 4B.
 Mass communication or similar English courses do not meet the English requirements.

 Mathematics.
 Cr.
-3 units

-Successfully completing a semester course generates 1/2 unit.
+3 units Successfully completing a semester course generates 1/2 unit.
 Three units are required; these are MTH 021-022 Algebra I; MTH 033-034 Algebra II; and any two semesters of the following: MTH 037-038 Geometry; MTH 042 Trigonometry; or MTH 043-044 Geometry/Trigonometry/Algebra III.
+Prospective NMMI graduates must successfully pass one year of NMMI mathematics at the Algebra 1 level or above.

 Science.

 Cr.
 2 units